franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 Filtering user custom fields is now faster with autocompleters in the project list.
 Users can quickly search and select values from a dropdown, improving usability and performance.

-## Important updates and breaking changes
+## Important technical updates and breaking changes

 ### Centos 8 package support removed

-Centos 8 is EOL for quite some time, packages will no longer be built for it starting in OpenProject 15.3.0
+Centos 8 is EOL for quite some time and packages will no longer be built for it, starting with OpenProject 15.3.0.

+### Seeding of design variables allowed

+It is now possible to set up custom design variables and logos as environment variables.
+This is useful in automated deployments such as with Kubernetes.
+For more information, please see [our installations and operations guide](../../installation-and-operations/configuration/#seeding-custom-theme-and-design-enterprise-add-on).

 <!-- Remove this section if empty, add to it in pull requests linking to tickets and provide information -->